krysopath/secure-development-policy/rationale.md

 #### automaticity

-Additionally, we build scripts for everything: I am talking about behavioural scripts, that are working exactly like those scripts we write.
-They are being defined by experiences of common events and the memory how it was easiest to solve.
+Additionally, we write scripts for everything we can automatically: I am talking about behavioural scripts, that are serving the exact same purpose as those scripts we write for food.
+These behavioural scripts are being defined by past experiences of common events and the memory how it was easiest to solve.
+>Good in finding the way of least resistance, are we?
+It is actally good to be human at times.

 - manners
 - daily waking-up routine